Homebrew/brew.sh/_posts/2024-07-26-homebrew-summer-2024-hackathon.md

 ### Background

 Since 2019, Homebrew's maintainers meet annually for the “Annual General Meeting” in Brussels, Belgium.
-Originally, Brussels was deemed a convenient location for the predominantly European team to coincide with the free [FOSDEM](https://fosdem.org/) conference.
-Since then the global distribution of the core team has expanded.
+At AGM's inception, Brussels was deemed a convenient location for the predominantly European team to coincide with the free [FOSDEM](https://fosdem.org/) conference.
+Since then, the global distribution of the core team has expanded.

 At the same time, maintenance issues related to performance (the not-so-glamorous tasks of running a mature project that the whole world relies upon) and the remaining pieces of the Trail of Bits Security Audit needed to be completed.